RhetTbull/osxphotos/README.md

                                   could specify --description-template
                                   "{descr} exported with osxphotos on
                                   {today.date}" See Templating System below.
-  --finder-tag-template TEMPLATE  Set Finder tags to TEMPLATE.
-These tags can
+  --finder-tag-template TEMPLATE  Set MacOS Finder tags to TEMPLATE.
+These
-                                  be searched in the Finder or Spotlight with 'tag:tagname' format.
-For example, '--
+                                  tags can be searched in the Finder or Spotlight with 'tag:tagname' format.
+For
+                                  example, '--finder-tag-template "{label}"'
-                                  finder-tag-template "{label}"' to set Finder
-                                  tags to photo labels.
-You may specify multiple TEMPLATE values by using '--finder-
-                                  tag-template' multiple times.
-See also '--
+                                  to set Finder tags to photo labels.
+You may specify multiple TEMPLATE values by using ' --finder-tag-template' multiple times.
+See
-                                  finder-tag-keywords and Extended Attributes
+                                  also '--finder-tag-keywords and Extended
-                                  below.'.
+                                  Attributes below.'.
-  --finder-tag-keywords           Set Finder tags to keywords; any keywords
+  --finder-tag-keywords           Set MacOS Finder tags to keywords; any
-                                  specified via '--keyword-template', '--
+                                  keywords specified via '--keyword-template',
-                                  person-keyword', etc. will also be used as Finder tags.
-See also '--finder-tag-template
+                                  '--person-keyword', etc. will also be used
+                                  as Finder tags.
+See also '--finder-tag-
-                                  and Extended Attributes below.'.
+                                  template and Extended Attributes below.'.
+  --xattr-template ATTRIBUTE TEMPLATE
+                                  Set extended attribute ATTRIBUTE to TEMPLATE
+                                  value.
+Valid attributes are: 'authors',
+                                  'comment', 'copyright', 'description',
+                                  'findercomment', 'headline', 'keywords'.
+For
+                                  example, to set Finder comment to the photo's title and description: '--xattr-
+                                  template findercomment "{title}; {descr}"
+                                  See Extended Attributes below for additional
+                                  details on this option.
   --directory DIRECTORY           Optional template for specifying name of
                                   output directory in the form
                                   '{name,DEFAULT}'.
 See below for additional